Licensed technician installing cyclone-rated brackets on an outdoor AC unit in Perth

 Why coastal homes are more at risk

-• High wind exposure: Fewer buildings to block the gusts coming in from the ocean.
+• High wind exposure: Fewer buildings to block ocean gusts.

-• Sand ingress: Fine sand can clog vents, reducing airflow and damaging components.
+• Sand ingress: Fine sand clogs vents and stresses fans/coils.

 How It Works – Protecting Your AC from Cyclones